Lost and Found

 Reporting a Found Animal

-If you find a sick, injured, wild or domestic animal, or animal in distress, please call our 24-hour dispatch at 650-329-2413 and an Animal Control Officer will respond.
+If you found a sick or injured animal, (wild or domestic) or animal currently in distress, please call our 24-hour dispatch at (650) 329-2413 and an Animal Control Officer will respond.

 Recovering a Lost Animal